touying-typ/touying-typ.github.io/docs/layout.md

 ![image](https://github.com/touying-typ/touying/assets/34951714/a39f88a2-f1ba-4420-8f78-6a0fc644704e)

-If you need to change the way columns are composed, you can modify the `composer` parameter of `slide`.
-The default parameter is `utils.side-by-side.with(columns: auto, gutter: 1em)`.
-If we want the left column to occupy the remaining width, we can use
+If you need to change the way columns are divided, you can modify the `composer` parameter of `slide`, where the default parameter is `components.side-by-side.with(columns: auto, gutter: 1em)`.
+If we want the left column to take up the remaining width, we can use:

 ```typst
 #slide(composer: (1fr, auto))[